tabcat/dynamic-content/ARTICLE.md

 ## Achieving Dynamicity

+There exist protocols for dynamic content that use IPFS with Libp2p Gossipsub to replicate; one example is [OrbitDB](https://github.com/orbitdb).
+In short, OrbitDB's replication protocol uses pubsub to find collaborators and share the latest root CIDs of replicas.
+Then these CIDs are used to fetch replicas from collaborators using IPFS.

+The design presented in this article works similarly but replaces pubsub with Provider Records and IPNS.
+Essentially, all parts of replication get encoded into ~persistent IPFS components.

+- Provider Records to find collaborators
+- IPNS to point to the latest version of a replica

+---
+> **Swapping pubsub for ~persistent components makes building on history without any collaborators online possible.**
+---

 The main contribution is the novel use of Provider Records.
 Instead of pointing from a CID to peerIDs of nodes hosting that content, they are used to point from a Dynamic-Content ID to IPNS names.
 The resulting IPNS names each resolve to the latest CID of a device's local replica.